w3f/research/docs/polkadot/Parachain-Allocation.md

 # Parachain Allocation

 ## Introduction
 To run a parachain in Polkadot a parachain slot needs to be obtained.
 Parachain slots are locked on a deposit basis.
 We define two types of parachains, namely, community beta slots and commercial slots.
-We want to reserve 20\% slots for community beta parachain slots (“fair”, non- or limited-premine) chains that W3F will deploy or support.
-The remaining 80\% of the slots can be more “publicly” or “commercially” opened.
+We want to reserve 20% slots for community beta parachain slots (“fair”, non- or limited-premine) chains that W3F will deploy or support.
+The remaining 80% of the slots can be more “publicly” or “commercially” opened.
 Commercial slot are auctioned as follows.

 ## Auctioning Parachain Slots
+Since some of the bidders are smart contracts sealed-bid auctions are difficult to realise in our context.
 We use auctions to have a fair and transparent parachain allocation procedure.
-Since implementing seal-bid auctions are difficult and to avoid bid sniping we adopt an Candle auction with a retroactively determined close as follows.
+Since implementing seal-bid auctions are difficult and to avoid bid sniping we adopt a Candle auction with a retroactively determined close as follows.

-Once the auction has started within a fixed window bidders can post bids for the auction.
+Once the auction has started within a fixed window bidders can post bids for 1-4 lease periods, where each lease period is 6 months.
 Bids go into the block as transactions.
 Bidders are allowed to submit multiple bids.
 Bids that a bidder is submitting either should intersect with all winning bids by same bidder or be contiguous with winning bids by the same bidder.
 If an incoming bid is not changing the winners it is ignored.

 For 4 lease periods we have 10 possible ranges.
 We store the winner for each one of the 10 ranges in a designated data structure.
 We need to make sure that a new bid does not have a gap with a winning bid on another interval from the same bidder.
 This means that once a bidder has won a bid for a given range, say for example lease periods 1-2, then he cannot bid on 4 unless someone overbids him for 1-2.